Q+A - The implications of the Palestinian U.N. drive

 WHY DO THE PALESTINIANS WANT TO GO TO THE UNITED NATIONS?

-Palestinian President Mahmoud Abbas says 20 years of U.S.-led peace talks have got nowhere and wants a vote in the United Nations to bestow the Palestinians with the cherished mantle of statehood.
-However, Abbas says negotiations with Israel will still be needed to establish a properly functioning state.
+Abbas says 20 years of U.S.-led peace talks have got nowhere and wants a vote in the United Nations to bestow the Palestinians with the cherished mantle of statehood.
+However, he recognises that negotiations with Israel will still be needed to establish a properly functioning state.

-Justifying the move, the Palestinians also point to the success of an internationally-backed, two-year plan to build institutions ready for statehood which they say is now finished.
+Justifying the move, the Palestinians point to the success of a Western-backed, two-year plan to build institutions ready for statehood which they say is now finished.

-They have also pointed to a speech given by U.S. President Barack Obama at last year's General Assembly in which he alluded to the prospect of a Palestinian state joining the U.N. in 2011.
-U.S. officials say his remark was just an expression of hope.

 THE PALESTINIANS WANT RECOGNITION ON 1967 LINES.
 WHY?

-The Palestinian Authority (PA) says placing their state firmly in the context of territory seized by Israel in the 1967 war will provide clear terms of reference and mean Israel will no longer be able to call the land "disputed."
-Instead, it will make clear that the territory is occupied.
-Israel fears such recognition will enable Palestinians to start legal proceedings in the International Criminal Court (ICC) against some 500,000 Israelis who live in East Jerusalem and the West Bank, land claimed by Palestinians as theirs.
+The Palestinian Authority (PA) says placing their state firmly in the context of territory seized by Israel in the 1967 war will provide clear terms of reference and mean Israel will no longer be able to call the land "disputed".
+Instead, it will make clear it is occupied.
+Israel fears this will enable Palestinians to start legal proceedings in the International Criminal Court (ICC) against some 500,000 Israelis who live in East Jerusalem and the West Bank.

 WHAT WOULD BE THE ADVANTAGE OF THAT?